MaryPulley/Capstone-Project-3/README.md

 1. **Evaluation:** Evaluate the trained model on the testing dataset to assess its performance on unseen data.
 2. **Metrics:** Use appropriate metrics like accuracy, precision, recall, and F1-score to measure the model's performance.
 3. **Analysis:** Analyze the results and identify areas for improvement.

+## Usage

+1. Download the dataset from the link above.
+2. Install the required packages.
+3. Run the code to train the model.
+4. Use the link to gradio (UI_code_final.ipynb)

 ## Deployment